Summary: With residential deliveries taking a bigger share of revenue, UPS is struggling to keep margins up.

 Installing and setting up the technology to power these PUDO capabilities is the first step for carriers like UPS to overcome the margin challenge associated with B2C deliveries.

-has actually been taking some massive steps in this direction with the ramping up of its Access Point program allowing neighborhood stores to receive deliveries and accept drop-off outbound packages, and also incorporates some UPS-branded parcel shops and locker banks.
+UPS has actually been taking some massive steps in this direction with the ramping up of its Access Point program allowing neighborhood stores to receive deliveries and accept drop-off outbound packages, and also incorporates some UPS-branded parcel shops and locker banks.
 The program has 40,000 locations worldwide, with 21,000 in the US, largely through partnerships with major retailers like Michaels, CVS and Advance Auto Parts.

 The next and perhaps most important step for UPS will be to work with the retailers creating the ecommerce volume, encouraging US consumers to use the available PUDO options.
 More consumers choosing deliveries via PUDO locations means more consolidation and more B2C deliveries with B2B margins.
 As we wrote about CTT’s recent locker expansion, having the hardware is only one part of the solution.
 UPS (and other carriers) need to lean on retailer relationships to ensure that OOH options are included at the checkout to drive consumer behaviour change.